AlexPascadi/therapy-review/README.md

 ## Smart Therapy

 > Rate-and-review web application to help you find the best therapist for you.
+Includes a favorites list for logged-in users.

 Tech Stack: React (using HTML and CSS) / Node.js (using Express) / MySQL.